mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is K-medoids algorithm?

 K-medoids is another partitioning algorithm.
-Both K-means and K-medoids algorithms are breaking the dataset up into K groups.
+Both K-means and K-medoids algorithms are breaking the dataset up into $K$ groups.
 Also, they are both trying to minimize the distance between points of the same cluster and a particular point which is the center of that cluster.

 K-medoid is based on medoids (which is a point that belongs to the dataset) calculating by minimizing the absolute distance between the points and the selected centroid, rather than minimizing the square distance.
-As a result, it's more robust to noise and outliers than k-means since an object with an extremely large value may substantially distort the distribution of the data.
+As a result, it is more robust to noise and outliers than k-means since an object with an extremely large value may substantially distort the distribution of the data.

 Note that a medoid is not equivalent to a median, a geometric median, or centroid.